EmilyFricke/bachelor-thesis/README.md

 + *Chapter 4* backtests selected modernization approaches used in the robo-advisor industry such as constraining asset weights, substituting variance with four different downside risk-measurements and forecasting returns with the Black-Litterman model.

 + *Chapter 5* concludes the thesis by emphasizing important findings and providing an outlook for further research of this topic.

-Work in progress.

-At least I understood how to format nice things like *this* or **that** and very import: inline `code` !

-More can be found here: [I'm a link to the Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)